KZeni/Disable-WordPress-Theme-and-Plugin-Auto-Update-Emails/readme.txt

 Try out [Disable WordPress Core Update Email](https://wordpress.org/plugins/disable-core-update-email/) (or similar) as that tackles that separate group of emails in this same lightweight fashion (use official WordPress filters to simply disable the email[s] as described.)
 These two plugins can work together to remove all these notifications (hence why this doesn't also remove core update notifications).
 Meanwhile, one can use one or the other if a specific set of emails is desired to be blocked (ex.
 I personally like the core update notifications since they're not too frequent while potentially being substantial so I keep those enabled while I then just use this plugin to disable the more frequent & typically less impactful plugin and theme update notifications.)

+== Screenshots ==

+1. The Settings => General setting for also disabling failed update email notifications (successful updates are disabled simply by having the plugin active on the site.)

 == Changelog ==

 = 2.0 =